The Best for Golden

 How are you handling time off?
 If an employee takes a week off, do they get charged 40 hrs out of their leave bank or 32?
 How much comes out of their leave bank if they take 1,2, or 3 days off?

-John R. asked 9 months ago
+John R. asked over 1 year ago

 For time off, we may try several different approaches as we grow and learn through the trial.
 Currently, if employees take a week off, they will use 40 hours out of their leave bank.
 If they take a day off it’s 10 hours for each day.
 This may change as the trial evolves.